 Trumbo et al. mapped visible spectral features across the surface and compared their geographic distributions with surface geology, surface colour, and particle bombardment patterns in an attempt to distinguish between endogenic and exogenic origins.

 Trumbo et al. observed Europa with the Space Telescope Imaging Spectrograph across four Hubble Space Telescope visits in 2017.
 During each visit, Trumbo et al. repeatedly stepped the 52" x 0.1" slit in 0.06" increments across the full disk of Europa, resulting in overlapping aperture positions.
 We executed this slit-scan pattern twice per visit; once each in the G430L and G750L first-order spectroscopy modes (R 500) to achieve full 300-1000 nm wavelength coverage.
 At each slit position, Trumbo et al. integrated for either 9 (G750L) or 10 seconds (G430L).
 Flux and wavelength-calibrated data were then provided by Hubble Space Telescope after standard reduction with the Space Telescope Imaging Spectrograph calibration pipeline (calstis).
 Using the same pipeline, but including the calstis defringing procedures, Trumbo et al. reprocessed the G750L data to remove substantial fringes from the longest wavelengths.
-Trumbo et al. extracted single spectra by taking individual rows from the two-dimensional spectral images, corresponding to the 0.05" pixel-scale (150-km di raction-limited resolution at 450 nm).
+Trumbo et al. extracted single spectra by taking individual rows from the two-dimensional spectral images, corresponding to the 0.05" pixel-scale (150-km diraction-limited resolution at 450 nm).
 Trumbo et al. then divided each spectrum by the ASTM E-490 solar reference spectrum to convert to reflectance.

 The G750L data (roughly 550-1000 nm) seemed to contain multiple artifacts, some of which may have been residuals of the defringing process similar to those seen in Space Telescope Imaging Spectrograph spectra of Mars.
 In addition, significant slit losses and the broad point spread function of Space Telescope Imaging Spectrograph distorted the continuum spectral shape in the G750L setting.
-To correct for these e ffects, Trumbo et al. fitted a spline curve to a high-quality ground-based spectrum of the leading hemisphere and extended the fi t as a constant beyond the extent of the groundbased spectrum (roughly 775 nm), which is approximately consistent with spectrophotometric measurements at these wavelengths.
+To correct for these effects, Trumbo et al. fitted a spline curve to a high-quality ground-based spectrum of the leading hemisphere and extended the fit as a constant beyond the extent of the groundbased spectrum (roughly 775 nm), which is approximately consistent with spectrophotometric measurements at these wavelengths.
 Trumbo et al. then multiplied our spectra by the ratio of this curve to a corresponding disk-integrated spectrum constructed from our G750L data.
 This approach simultaneously divided out global artifacts from the G750L spectra and corrected the continuum shape for slit losses, while preserving relative differences between individual spectra.
-Finally, to produce continuous 300-1000 nm spectra of the entire surface, Trumbo et al. combined the G430L and G750L settings, scaling as appropriate to correct minor flux o sets and smoothing the G430L data to match the G750L signal-to-noise.
+Finally, to produce continuous 300-1000 nm spectra of the entire surface, Trumbo et al. combined the G430L and G750L settings, scaling as appropriate to correct minor flux osets and smoothing the G430L data to match the G750L signal-to-noise.
 Trumbo et al. calculated the corresponding latitude/longitude coordinates of each extracted pixel using the known phase and angular size of Europa (as obtained from JPL Horizons) and the aperture geometry information included in the Hubble Space Telescope FITS headers.

 Trumbo et al.'s spectra of the trailing hemisphere show the same strong downturn toward the near ultraviolet (with a band edge around 500 nm) that was seen in prior ground-based spectrophotometry, and better spectrally resolve the discrete features near 360 and 530 nm that were more tentatively detected.
-Previously, it was suggested that an assortment of sulphur allotropes could explain all three features, with the 360 and 530 nm absorptions tentatively identi ed as polymeric sulphur and tetrasulfur, respectively, and the broad near-ultraviolet downturn most often associated with orthorhombic cyclooctal sulphur.
+Previously, it was suggested that an assortment of sulphur allotropes could explain all three features, with the 360 and 530 nm absorptions tentatively identied as polymeric sulphur and tetrasulfur, respectively, and the broad near-ultraviolet downturn most often associated with orthorhombic cyclooctal sulphur.
 In one respect, invoking sulphur allotropes to explain the visible spectrum of the trailing hemisphere makes sense due to the sulphur implantation and radiolysis known to be occurring there.
 However, the imagery clearly implies that some aspects of the visible spectrum must be related to geology, which one would not necessarily expect of radiolysis products composed of pure sulphur.
 In order to investigate which aspects of their spectra may be endogenous in origin and which can be attributed to exogenous sulphur chemistry, Trumbo et al. mapped the strength of the aforementioned features across the surface and look for correlations with surface colour, geology, and radiation bombardment patterns.

 To independently measure the strength of the discrete 360 nm absorption and of the larger-scale near-ultraviolet downturn on which it is superimposed, Trumbo et al. normalised each spectrum to the median reflectance of the 415-425 nm region and fit a linear continuum from 307.5 to 425 nm, excluding the portion corresponding to the discrete absorption (315-415 nm).
 Trumbo et al. assessed each fit by eye and, if necessary, made small changes to these bounds.
 Trumbo et al. took the slope of the fitted continuum as a measure of the magnitude of the near-ultraviolet downturn.
 Trumbo et al. then divided out the calculated continuum from each spectrum and integrated the residual absorption to obtain the band area of the 360 nm feature.
-Trumbo et al. took a similar approach to measure the band area of the 530 nm feature, instead using a second-order polynomial continuum between 480 and 770 nm, excluding the wavelengths of the apparent absorption (500-700 nm) and making adjustments when necessary to achieve a satisfactory continuum fi t.
+Trumbo et al. took a similar approach to measure the band area of the 530 nm feature, instead using a second-order polynomial continuum between 480 and 770 nm, excluding the wavelengths of the apparent absorption (500-700 nm) and making adjustments when necessary to achieve a satisfactory continuum fit.
 Finally, Trumbo et al. mapped their measures of all three absorptions across the surface.
-Trumbo et al. excluded data near the limb of Europa, as the spectra are of poorer quality, making accurate quanti cation of spectral features difficult.
+Trumbo et al. excluded data near the limb of Europa, as the spectra are of poorer quality, making accurate quantication of spectral features difficult.

-The results of this mapping were compared to the Voyager ultraviolet/violet ratio map, which was constructed from images taken in the Voyager ultraviolet and violet fi lters.
+The results of this mapping were compared to the Voyager ultraviolet/violet ratio map, which was constructed from images taken in the Voyager ultraviolet and violet filters.
 The Voyager ultraviolet/violet map has long been interpreted to primarily reflect the effects of exogenous sulphur implantation on the trailing hemisphere, as the large-scale pattern of ultraviolet dark material forms an elliptic pattern centered around the trailing point (0° North, 270° West) that largely coincides with the expected patterns of both Iogenic sulphur and electron bombardment.
 Indeed, like the expected sulphur flux, the Voyager ultraviolet/violet ratio varies roughly as the cosine of the angle from the trailing point, though the relationship is not perfectly linear.
 However, as Alfred McEwen noted, the ultraviolet/violet map also features smaller-scale patterns that appear to be endogenic in origin and that precisely associate with geology.
 In particular, the large-scale chaos regions Dyfed Regio (approximately 250° West) and Eastern Annwn Regio (approximately 294° West) and the intervening smaller-scale chaos regions appear especially dark in the ultraviolet/violet map, but discrete features south of Pwyll Crater (25° South, 271° West) also appear distinct from the background elliptic pattern.
-In fact, in comparing the Voyager ultraviolet and violet filter responses to a representative trailing-hemisphere spectrum, Trumbo et al. see that the ultraviolet/violet ratio simultaneously measures two diff erent things|the large near-ultraviolet downturn and the discrete 360 nm feature.
+In fact, in comparing the Voyager ultraviolet and violet filter responses to a representative trailing-hemisphere spectrum, Trumbo et al. see that the ultraviolet/violet ratio simultaneously measures two different things|the large near-ultraviolet downturn and the discrete 360 nm feature.
 Trumbo et al.'s analysis attempts to separate the two.

 Trumbo et al. found that mapping the slope across the 315-415 nm region (their proxy for the near-ultraviolet downturn) reproduces the large-scale, apparently exogenic pattern of the ultraviolet/violet map.
 With the exception of a few spuriously strong slopes near the northern limbs of each observation, which Trumbo et al. believe are pixel-dependent artifacts, the slopes on the trailing hemisphere follow a largely uniform and symmetric elliptic distribution centered on the trailing point and tapering toward the sub- and anti-Jovian points.
 Again, this pattern is largely consistent with the expected geographies of sulphur implantation and electron bombardment on the trailing hemisphere, suggesting an exogenic origin for the near-ultraviolet downturn.
 It is worth noting, however, that this slope is not a perfect measure of the near-ultraviolet downturn everywhere across the surface, as it is disrupted by the 450 nm sodium chloride absorption on the leading hemisphere.
 Indeed, the sodium chloride feature, which falls partly within the Voyager violet filter and is strongest in the large-scale chaos region Tara Regio (10° South, 75° West), explains much of the red 'ultraviolet-bright' material in the Voyager ultraviolet/violet map and results in a depressed slope by Trumbo et al.'s measure.
 In reality, this region also exhibits an overall drop in reflectance toward the near-ultraviolet that is comparable to that of the immediately surrounding terrain.
 In fact, though the near-ultraviolet downturn is strongest on the trailing hemisphere, all of Trumbo et al.'s spectra exhibit a downturn toward the near-ultraviolet, and the presence of an absorption edge at 500 nm appears to be a truly global characteristic that is independent of terrain type.
 Thus, while the strong near-ultraviolet downturn on the trailing hemisphere certainly appears to result from the exogenous sulphur chemistry, potentially reflecting the previously suggested orthorhombic cyclooctal sulphur or some combination of sulphur allotropes that absorb strongly in the ultraviolet, alternative explanations may be worth considering for the weaker near-ultraviolet downturn observed elsewhere.
 Indeed, the near ubiquitous presence of an absorption edge near 500 nm on the other icy Galilean satellites as well as on the icy Saturnian satellites supports this idea.
 Radiation-processed organics are invoked to explain the near-ultraviolet downturn on the Saturnian satellites.
 However, limited laboratory data have suggested that radiation-damaged water ice could exhibit a similar near-ultraviolet downturn, which perhaps presents an alternative explanation for the leading hemisphere and icy regions of Europa, as there is currently no evidence for widespread organics at other wavelengths.

-Trumbo et al.'s map of the discrete 360 nm band reveals a more irregular and spatially localized pattern that is strongest near the trailing point, but that does not fi ll the entire elliptic pattern of exogenous alteration.
+Trumbo et al.'s map of the discrete 360 nm band reveals a more irregular and spatially localized pattern that is strongest near the trailing point, but that does not fill the entire elliptic pattern of exogenous alteration.
 Instead, the geographic distribution of the 360 nm feature appears to correspond to the same geology as the endogenic patterns visible in the Voyager ultraviolet/violet map, but simply mapped at the coarser spatial resolution of Trumbo et al.'s Hubble Space Telescope data.
 Like the lowest Voyager ultraviolet/violet ratios, the strongest 360 nm absorptions appear associated with Dyfed Regio, Eastern Annwn Regio, and the intervening smaller-scale chaos terrain, with more moderate strengths south of Pwyll Crater.
 In fact, as the ultraviolet/violet ratio is necessarily decreased by the presence of the 360 nm feature, Trumbo et al.'s can say with some certainty that their map of the 360 nm band strength reflects the same geologic regions.
 Indeed, applying the Hubble Space Telescope point spread function and pixel scale to a starting distribution corresponding to the lowest ratios in the Voyager map produces a pattern very similar to the geography of the 360 nm feature that Trumbo et al. observe.

 The association with geologically young chaos terrain implies that the 360 nm feature reflects endogenous influences on the surface composition.
 However, its connement to the sulphur-bombarded trailing hemisphere simultaneously suggests that it is related to the exogenous sulphur radiolysis occurring there.
 Indeed, the fact that the 360 nm absorption is not equally strong within all trailing-hemisphere chaos terrain, but is instead concentrated within that closest to the trailing point, suggests that it may depend heavily on the impinging sulphur flux.
 All together, this geography is suggestive of an endogenous material that has been compositionally altered by sulphur radiolysis.
 Previously, the 360 nm absorption was tentatively attributed to polymeric sulphur.
 However, as polymeric sulphur can likely result solely from the radiolysis of implanted Iogenic sulphur, requiring no endogenous input, there is no obvious reason to expect a correlation with chaos terrain.
-Thus, while it is conceivable that there may be unknown e ects acting to concentrate or enhance the stability of polymeric sulphur within chaos regions, it is worth re-evaluating the cause of the 360 nm feature and considering species that are not pure sulphur, but that instead form radiolytically from a mixture of Iogenic sulphur and endogenic materials.
+Thus, while it is conceivable that there may be unknown eects acting to concentrate or enhance the stability of polymeric sulphur within chaos regions, it is worth re-evaluating the cause of the 360 nm feature and considering species that are not pure sulphur, but that instead form radiolytically from a mixture of Iogenic sulphur and endogenic materials.

 The 530 nm absorption proved more dicult to quantify, as it falls at the junction between the G430L and G750L settings and very near the 500 nm band edge of the near-ultraviolet downturn.
 Thus, the measurement of this feature was somewhat sensitive to slight slope and flux mismatches between settings, particularly at the limbs, as well as to changes in the near-ultraviolet absorption edge.
-As a result, our map of the 530 nm absorption is less certain, though mapping with di erent polynomial continua and tting parameters consistently produces qualitatively similar geographies.
+As a result, our map of the 530 nm absorption is less certain, though mapping with dierent polynomial continua and tting parameters consistently produces qualitatively similar geographies.
 Trumbo et al. estimate the pixel-bypixel uncertainty to be less than 1.5 nm of band area on average.

-The distribution Trumbo et al. obtain is similar to that of the 360 nm feature in that it also displays the strongest absorptions near the trailing point and does not fi ll the entire exogenic alteration pattern.
+The distribution Trumbo et al. obtain is similar to that of the 360 nm feature in that it also displays the strongest absorptions near the trailing point and does not fill the entire exogenic alteration pattern.
 However, without a corresponding high-spatial-resolution imaging map sensitive to the 530 nm absorption, it is dicult to evaluate any potential correlation with the chaos terrain containing the 360 nm feature.
 Indeed, while such a correlation seems plausible from our map, the observed distribution of the 530 nm feature is also largely consistent with a simple concentration nearest the trailing point, which receives the highest sulphur flux.
-Thus, though it is possible that the 530 nm absorption also results from radiolytically altered endogenous material, it's previous identi cation as tetrasulphur is equally consistent with Trumbo et al.'s data.
+Thus, though it is possible that the 530 nm absorption also results from radiolytically altered endogenous material, it's previous identication as tetrasulphur is equally consistent with Trumbo et al.'s data.

 Though the strong near-ultraviolet downturn is widespread on the trailing hemisphere and at least the 360 nm feature correlates with some trailing hemisphere chaos terrain, none of the spectral features Trumbo et al. have investigated thus far consistently correspond to the red colour that appears common to all geology across the trailing hemisphere.
-The near-ultraviolet elliptic pattern overprints much of the underlying geologic features, but is signi cantly more uniform and more symmetric about the trailing point than is the visibly red large-scale geology, which is asymmetric and o ffset west from the apex.
-In contrast, the 360 nm feature does associate speci cally with some of this geology, particularly Dyfed Regio and the eastern portion of Annwn Regio nearest the trailing point, but it is much weaker within the western portions of Annwn Regio, which are similarly red in colour to their eastern counterparts.
+The near-ultraviolet elliptic pattern overprints much of the underlying geologic features, but is signicantly more uniform and more symmetric about the trailing point than is the visibly red large-scale geology, which is asymmetric and offset west from the apex.
+In contrast, the 360 nm feature does associate specically with some of this geology, particularly Dyfed Regio and the eastern portion of Annwn Regio nearest the trailing point, but it is much weaker within the western portions of Annwn Regio, which are similarly red in colour to their eastern counterparts.
 The 530 nm absorption is equally constrained to the most central portions of the trailing hemisphere.
-Thus, while all three features necessarily influence the colours visible in the Voyager and Galileo imagery, none appear to be an underlying commonality speci cally associated with the widespread red material.
+Thus, while all three features necessarily influence the colours visible in the Voyager and Galileo imagery, none appear to be an underlying commonality specically associated with the widespread red material.

-Instead, the aspect of Trumbo et al.'s spectra that they fi nd corresponds best geographically to the red material in the imagery is the slope in the 700 nm region.
+Instead, the aspect of Trumbo et al.'s spectra that they find corresponds best geographically to the red material in the imagery is the slope in the 700 nm region.
 This slope appears to result from a broad absorption that extends through the red wavelengths before interfering with the 530 nm feature.
 As a proxy for its strength, Trumbo et al. normalise our spectra to the median reflectance between 745 and 750 nm, linearly fit the data between 650 and 750 nm, and then map the resulting slopes across the surface.
 Trumbo et al.'s map of this absorption seems uniquely correlated with all of the visibly red large-scale chaos terrain on the trailing hemisphere, highlighting not just Dyfed Regio and the eastern portions of Annwn Regio, but also the western portions of Annwn Regio, which extend across the sub-Jovian point.
 In fact, the absorption even appears weakly within the less-red large-scale chaos terrain near the anti-Jovian point.
 However, like the red colour visible in imagery, this feature is absent from the chaos terrain on the leading hemisphere, which is sheltered from the trailing-hemisphere sulphur implantation and the resultant sulphur radiolytic chemistry.

 Trumbo et al.'s map may reflect the same absorber as does the incomplete Galileo NIMS 0.7/1.2 m ratio map published previously, which highlighted some of the same regions.
 Like the ground-based spectra, the NIMS map was interpreted to most likely reflect sulphur chains or polymers, potentially produced as part of the radiolytic sulphur cycle on the trailing hemisphere.
-However, as the absorber and the reddish colour with which it correlates appear so speci cally associated with geologic features, we suggest that a radiolytically altered endogenous material better explains the observed geography.
+However, as the absorber and the reddish colour with which it correlates appear so specically associated with geologic features, we suggest that a radiolytically altered endogenous material better explains the observed geography.

 The Hubble Space Telescope spectra of Europa's trailing hemisphere appear to reflect both endogenous and exogenous influences on the surface composition.
-The implantation and subsequent radiolysis of sulfur from Io almost certainly results in the formation of sulphur allotropes, such as orthorhombic cyclooctal sulphur and tetrasulphur, which will a ect the visible spectrum and may explain the strong near-ultraviolet downturn and 530 nm feature Trumbo et al. observe on the trailing hemisphere.
+The implantation and subsequent radiolysis of sulfur from Io almost certainly results in the formation of sulphur allotropes, such as orthorhombic cyclooctal sulphur and tetrasulphur, which will aect the visible spectrum and may explain the strong near-ultraviolet downturn and 530 nm feature Trumbo et al. observe on the trailing hemisphere.
 Indeed, these two species have been invoked to explain similar absorption features on Io.
 However, Europa's simultaneous global association of colour with geology and dichotomy of colour between the leading and trailing hemispheres seems to suggest the presence of endogenous material that has been chemically altered by the exogenous sulphur radiolysis.
 The geographies of the 360 nm feature and of the 700 nm slope in our spectra appear most consistent with species that are radiolytically produced from a mixture of Iogenic sulphur and endogenic material.
 Salts from the internal ocean, which have long been considered as likely components of Europa's surface, are perhaps the most obvious candidates for the endogenic starting material.
 Though the nature of such salts is still debated, recent work utilising spatially resolved ground-based near-infrared spectra has suggested that chlorides may dominate Europa's endogenic surface salts.
-Speci cally, Michael Brown and Kevin Hand previously proposed a conceptual model in which these hypothesised chlorides participate in the radiolytic sulphur cycle on the trailing hemisphere and convert to sulphates when irradiated in the presence of Iogenic sulphur.
+Specically, Michael Brown and Kevin Hand previously proposed a conceptual model in which these hypothesised chlorides participate in the radiolytic sulphur cycle on the trailing hemisphere and convert to sulphates when irradiated in the presence of Iogenic sulphur.
 In this picture, endogenic chloride-rich material would persist within geologic terrain on the leading hemisphere, where it is sheltered from the incoming sulphur plasma, but become progressively altered to a more sulphate-rich composition within those terrains subjected to the sulphur radiolysis on the trailing hemisphere.
-It should be noted that this hypothesis diff ers from that of Nicolas Ligier, François Poulet, John Carter, Rosario Brunetto, and Florian Gourgeot, who also hypothesised the presence of chlorinated salts using a similar near-infrared dataset to that of Michael Brown and Kevin Hand, but instead interpreted their data to reflect magnesium-bearing chlorinated salts within the chaos terrain of the trailing hemisphere.
+It should be noted that this hypothesis differs from that of Nicolas Ligier, François Poulet, John Carter, Rosario Brunetto, and Florian Gourgeot, who also hypothesised the presence of chlorinated salts using a similar near-infrared dataset to that of Michael Brown and Kevin Hand, but instead interpreted their data to reflect magnesium-bearing chlorinated salts within the chaos terrain of the trailing hemisphere.
 However, the compositions suggested by Ligier et al. result from the linear mixture modeling of largely featureless continua, rather than from the detection of distinct, compositionally diagnostic absorption features, which is necessary to unambiguously identify surface species.
 Indeed, the recent Hubble Space Telescope detection of a 450 nm absorption indicative of irradiated sodium chloride within large-scale chaos regions on the leading hemisphere represents the only unambiguous detection of chlorinated salts on Europa to date and is consistent with the conceptual view laid out by Brown and Hand.
 Thus, sulphate salts may represent a likely candidate for the altered endogenous material implied by the visible-wavelength data of the trailing hemisphere.

-Though many candidate sulphate salts are typically white at visible wavelengths, like sodium chloride, they can become signi cantly discoloured when subjected to radiation conditions like those at the surface of Europa.
+Though many candidate sulphate salts are typically white at visible wavelengths, like sodium chloride, they can become signicantly discoloured when subjected to radiation conditions like those at the surface of Europa.
 In fact, Charles Hibbitts, Karen Stockstill-Cahill, Boswell Wing, and Christopher Paranicas, recently proposed that irradiated sulphate salts may explain the ground-based disk-integrated spectrophotometry of the trailing hemisphere.
-Speci cally, Hibbet et al. noted that irradiated magnesium sulphate, a species already suggested from the infrared spectra of Michael Brown and Kevin Hand, provides a decent fit to the overall shape of the trailing-hemisphere spectrum in the visible, while salts that form broad colour-center absorptions near 600 nm could contribute to the apparent broad absorption beyond 500 nm, which Trumbo et al. have shown to be a convolution of the 530 nm feature and a wider absorption spanning the red wavelengths.
+Specically, Hibbet et al. noted that irradiated magnesium sulphate, a species already suggested from the infrared spectra of Michael Brown and Kevin Hand, provides a decent fit to the overall shape of the trailing-hemisphere spectrum in the visible, while salts that form broad colour-center absorptions near 600 nm could contribute to the apparent broad absorption beyond 500 nm, which Trumbo et al. have shown to be a convolution of the 530 nm feature and a wider absorption spanning the red wavelengths.

 Like the spectrum of Eastern Annwn Regio, that of irradiated magnesium sulphate also exhibits a pronounced near-ultraviolet downturn.
-Thus, it is possible that magnesium sulphate may contribute to the strong near-ultraviolet downturn Trumbo et al. fi nd on the trailing hemisphere, though sulphur allotropes almost certainly contribute as well and are likely required to explain the elliptic distribution they observe.
+Thus, it is possible that magnesium sulphate may contribute to the strong near-ultraviolet downturn Trumbo et al. find on the trailing hemisphere, though sulphur allotropes almost certainly contribute as well and are likely required to explain the elliptic distribution they observe.
 Both irradiated potasium chloride and tetrasulpher exhibit absorptions nearby in wavelength to the 530 nm feature Trumbo et al. observe on Europa.
 However, tetrasulpher provides a more satisfactory explanation, both in terms of the wavelength of the band minimum and in terms of the geographic distribution, as one would expect potassium chloride to be spatially associated with the previously observed sodium chloride on the leading hemisphere.
 Though sulphur allotropes may be implicated for the near-ultraviolet downturn and perhaps the 530 nm absorption, colour center absorptions by irradiated sulphate salts similar to the shown sodium sulphate or hydrated sodium magnesium sulphate (bloedite) may better explain the broad absorption causing the observed spectral slope at 700 nm, which maps to the reddish material visible in imagery.
 However, these laboratory spectra bear little resemblance to the Europa spectrum beyond both exhibiting broad features across the red wavelengths.
 Thus, a conclusive correspondence between sulphate colour centers and the Europa spectra is by no means implied from the available data.
 In fact, it is impossible to either identify or rule out any of the sulphates shown, due to the broad nature of their absorption features, the interference of multiple features within the Europa spectra, and the limitations of the laboratory data, which were obtained at room temperature using unrealistically high radiation fluxes.
 Furthermore, though our observed geography of the 360 nm feature on Europa suggests that it too results from altered endogenous material, none of the examined laboratory spectra provide a satisfactory explanation for this absorption.
 Thus, while Trumbo et al., in part, agree with Hibbitt et al. and suggest that irradiated sulphate salts may explain those aspects of the visible Europa spectra that correlate with geologic features on the trailing hemisphere, a better understanding of the surface composition and sulphur radiolysis chemistry and additional laboratory spectra are needed to fully address this hypothesis.

 Utilising spatially resolved visible-wavelength spectra of Europa from the Hubble Space Telescope, Trumbo et al. have examined several absorption features unique to the trailing hemisphere in an attempt to disentangle potential endogenous influences from those of the exogenous radiolytic sulphur chemistry.
-By comparing the distribution of each absorption with surface colour, geology, and radiation bombardment patterns, Trumbo et al. diff erentiate between features that they interpret to reflect pure-sulphur radiolytic products and those that they interpret to reflect species radiolytically produced from a combination of endogenic material and Iogenic sulphur.
+By comparing the distribution of each absorption with surface colour, geology, and radiation bombardment patterns, Trumbo et al. differentiate between features that they interpret to reflect pure-sulphur radiolytic products and those that they interpret to reflect species radiolytically produced from a combination of endogenic material and Iogenic sulphur.
 Two of the features Trumbo et al. observe, a widespread near-ultraviolet downturn and a distinct feature at 530 nm appear consistent with sulphur allotropes, as has been suggested based on previous ground-based data.
 However, the geographies of the remaining features, a discrete absorption at 360 nm and the spectral slope at red wavelengths, appear to indicate endogenous material altered by sulphur radiolysis.
 Though Trumbo et al. cannot uniquely identify the responsible species with currently available data, they suggest irradiated sulfates produced by the radiolysis of endogenous salts as potential candidates.
 Trumbo et al. suggest that future laboratory experiments examining the sulphur radiolysis of potentially endogenous salts and investigating the spectroscopy of irradiated sulphates at Europa-like temperatures and energy fluxes may provide further insight in to the interpretation of the Hubble Space Telescope spectra.

 See also...